fpc/FPCSource/packages/fcl-web/examples/echo/README.txt

-Note: If you recompile an Apache module while the module itself is loaded into the Apache server, the compilation will fail, because the file is in use (Apache modules stay in the memory).
+Note: If you recompile an Apache module while the module itself is loaded into the Apache server, the compilation will fail, because the file is in use (Apache modules stay in memory).
 So first, you always need to stop the Apache server before you recompile or before you copy over the new version of the created module.

 2.c; as FCGI